WAIFEM at a glance

 - International Monetary Fund (IMF) Institute

-- World Bank Economic Policy and Debt Department
+- World Bank Macroeconomics, Trade and Investment Department

 - United Nations Institute for Training and Reserch (UNITAR)